IoT1220/FSLog/README.md

 # FSLog

-# Dataset Description
+## 📄 Dataset Description
-This study evaluates two datasets:
+1. **This study evaluates two datasets:**
-- **(1) the publicly available Aliyun dataset (link at https://tianchi.aliyun.com/competition/entrance/531947/information).
+- **(1) the publicly available Aliyun dataset:** link at https://tianchi.aliyun.com/competition/entrance/531947/information.
-- **(2) a proprietary dataset licensed from an industry partner, which cannot be publicly released.
+- **(2) the Privacy unavailable CMCC datasets:** a proprietary dataset licensed from an industry partner, which cannot be publicly released.
 Access to the proprietary dataset requires authorization from the provider and a signed data‑use agreement.

+-
-Dataset is divided into five parts, each representing the log data of an edge server
+- **(3) Dataset is divided into five parts, each representing the log data of an client-server**

 1. **the result of the log sequence after being vectorized by BERT**
 ```bash
 data_{}.npy